jundalisay/superblist/content/en/social/economics/fallacies/ricardo-labor-theory.md

 {{< /q >}}

-{{< box >}}
+**Our Comment**

-Our Comment: From this example alone, one cannot say whether the worker's real value has risen or fallen.
+From this example alone, one cannot say whether the worker's real value has risen or fallen.
 If wheat were the only commodity, then yes, the labourer's value has risen because 9 is higher than 8.
 But if other commodities also rose, such as a shoe costing 8 quarters rising to 16 quarters, then the laborer's value has fallen by the difference or by 44% [(16-9)/16].
-{{< /box >}}

 <!-- . because the nominal price of the other goods must be known.
 If the prices of other goods fall enabling the worker to buy more, then his labour's value has increased.
 If not, then it has fallen.
 It's very simple. -->